 Is Your iPhone Out of Space?

 Sometimes, there are iPhone apps waiting because there isn’t enough room on your iPhone to download the updates.
-In Storage & iCloud Usage, you’ll see exactly how much room is available on your iPhone (whoops, mine doesn’t look so good!) and which apps are using the most memory.
+In iPhone Storage, you’ll see exactly how much room is available on your iPhone and which apps are using the most memory.

 You can clear up space on your iPhone by: